towardsautonomy/towardsautonomy_website_backup/docs/perception/lidar_object_detection_clustering.md

 ![](/docs/perception/img/kd_tree.png)
 *k-d tree visualization for in 3D space*

-k-d tree insert and search methods, euclidean clustering, line and plane fitting, and RANSAC are implemented in helper/helper.cpp . **PCL** (Point-Cloud Library) is used for point-cloud definition, and visualization.
+k-d tree insert and search methods, euclidean clustering, line and plane fitting, and RANSAC are implemented as part of TAPL.

-## The complete implementation details, resources, and source code can be found [here](https://github.com/towardsautonomy/towardsautonomy.github.io/tree/master/projects/lidar_object_detection_clustering)
+## This has been implemented as part of [TAPL](https://www.towardsautonomy.com/tapl/index.html).
+The pipeline can be explored [here](https://github.com/towardsautonomy/TAPL#lidar-object-detection)